List of Afro Samurai characters: Michael

 Similar to Bin, Michael was part of Sio's foster family and used to entertain people by dressing in a dragon costume.
 He was also reconstructed by the scientist Dharman as a cyborg after he had suffered nearly fatal injuries.
 He wears a cloak and a red dragon mask which fires flames and rockets when it opens its mouth.
 After Afro dispatches the mask and the cloak covering his body, it is revealed that the only organic parts that are left from him are his head and torso, the rest of his body being cybernetic and having attached a pair of long, metallic chains and a huge machine gun on it.
-After his fellow henchman, Tomoe, grabs Afro and begs him to shoot them with his machine gun, he at first refuses to do it, fearing that he might kill her, but at Bin's request he decides to fire at them.
-Afro instead uses Tomoe as a human shield, and therefore she is completely destroyed by Michael's bullets.
-He is killed by Afro, who first destroys his metallic legs then cuts him in half with his blade.
+Tomoe grabs Afro and begs Michael to shoot them with his machine gun, he at first refuses to do it, fearing that he might kill her, but at Bin's request he decides to fire at them.
+Afro instead uses Tomoe as a human shield, and therefore, she is completely destroyed by Michael's bullets.
+He is killed by Afro, who first destroys his metallic legs, then cuts him in half with his blade.

-NOTE: Michael does not have a voice actor as he cannot speak, being able to communicate only through his glasses that serve as a digital display for words and images.
+NOTE: Michael does not have a voice actor as he can not speak, being able to communicate only through his glasses that serve as a digital display for words and images.